sysgears/spinjs/docs/configuration.md

 ### `devProxy`

-Proxies all unknown requests from front end to back end in development mode.
+Proxies all unknown requests from the front end to the back end in development mode.

 **Type**: `Boolean` <br />
 **Default**: `true`